Skip to main content

 Occurrences page

-You can read more about it here.
+You'll be able to read more about it here.

 Crash Graph

-Only 5 curves are displayed by default.
+Only five curves are displayed by default.

 The first 4 are the app versions with the max number of new crashes during the week, sorted descendingly.